emmaonyi2023/favida/Readme.txt

-Just created setup branch, will install react and bootstrap.
+Just created features branch, will create components and other features.